cran/FunnelPlotR/README.md

 calculating overdispersion, whereas Spiegelhalter’s methods use a square-root and Winsorisation.

-This package was originally developed for use in CM’s PhD project, but published on github in case it’s of use for others.
+Contributions are welcome.
 Please note that the ‘FunnelPlotR’ project is released with a [Contributor Code of Conduct](https://chrismainey.github.io/FunnelPlotR/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.